 Homework is set regularly in line with the Government’s guidelines;

 Years 1 & 2 one hour per week

 Years 3 & 4 one and a half hours per week

 Years 5 & 6 thirty minutes per day

 This may involve children reading at home, learning spellings and revising tables, ‘finishing off’ etc. There is also the opportunity, when they are doing topic work, to research relevant information on the subject.
 We are also interested in anything the children may wish to bring into school to show the rest of their class.
 For example, Junior children regularly prepare presentations on their hobbies and interests

 The curriculum followed throughout the school covers the attainment targets as laid down by the Secretary of State for Education and Skills in the National Curriculum.
 This prepares the children for teacher assessment at age seven (Y2) and S.A.T.s in English and Maths at age eleven (Y6).
 Records are kept of where a child is in relation to the levels and attainment targets set out in the National Curriculum Documents.
 These records, and all records on an individual child, are available for inspection, by parents, at any time by appointment with class teachers.

-In addition to normal school work a variety of further extra curricular activities are held weekly; woodwind and violin playing, art club, gardening club, Film Club, games club, energy club, premier sports an netball are currently offered.
+In addition to normal school work a variety of further extra curricular activities are held weekly; woodwind and violin playing, art club, construction club, Film Club, Qualitas muti-sports and football are currently offered.